- Home

 Grade 6-8

-View on concept mapUsing inverse operations in reverse order to isolate the variable and find its exact numerical value.
+View on concept mapThe process of finding the value of the variable that makes a linear equation true, using inverse operations to isolate the variable on one side of the equals sign.
 Solving linear equations is the core skill underlying all higher mathematics and practical real-world problem solving.

 Definition